typelevel/Laika/docs/src/01-about-laika/01-features.md

 * Produce [Versioned Documentation] based on simple configuration steps and an integrated version switcher dropdown in the default Helium theme.

+* Use the integrated [Preview Server](../02-running-laika/01-sbt-plugin.md#using-the-preview-server) with live updates to preview your site while editing.

 Library API